briandrum/codes.forchagrin.com/_chapters/chapter-529-liquor-control.md

 solicitor shall solicit any orders until the solicitor has been registered with the Division pursuant to Ohio R.C.
 4303.25.

-15. _(o)_ “Sealed Container”.
+15. _(o)_ "Sealed Container".
 Any container having a capacity of not more than 128 fluid ounces, the opening of which is closed to prevent the entrance of air.

-16. _(p)_ “Spirituous Liquor”.
+16. _(p)_ "Spirituous Liquor".
 All intoxicating liquors containing more than twenty-one percent (21%) of alcohol by volume.
 The phrase does not include the contents of a pod.

-17. _(q)_ “Vehicle”.
+17. _(q)_ "Vehicle".
 All means of transportation by land, by water, or by air, and everything made use of in any way for such transportation.

-18. _(r)_ “Wine”.
+18. _(r)_ "Wine".
 All liquids fit to use for beverage purposes containing not less than one-half of one percent (0.5%) of alcohol by volume and not more than twenty-one percent (21%) of alcohol by volume, which is made from the fermented juices of grapes, fruits, or other agricultural products.
 Except as provided in